Elliot-Ayliffe/Isambard-Emissions-Analysis/README.md

 # Isambard-Emissions-Analysis
-Understanding Energy Usage and Emissions from the Isambard Supercomputing Platform
+Understanding Energy Usage and Emissions from the Isambard Supercomputing Platform.